TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Radio/README.md

 | Asia | 169, 433 |

 > [!CAUTION]
-> Always make sure you familiarize yourself with the legal regulations *in your particular country*.
-This table is just a *rough indicator*.
-Additional rules apply: the maximum radio emission is *limited*.
+> This table is just a *rough indicator*.
+Additional rules may apply, i.e. the maximum radio emission is *limited*.
 For details, see below.

 ## Radio Services in DIY